The Cult of 'Personality Leftists'

 Their complaint isn't ideological.
 It's personal.
 And they're losing.

-This week saw a salvo of social-media attacks on Beto O’Rourke by a cranky cabal of writers associated with Bernie Sanders.
+This week saw a salvo of social-media attacks on Beto O’Rourke by a prickly posse of writers associated with Bernie Sanders.
 O’Rourke, as you’ll recall, is the Texas congressman who nearly knocked off US Senator Ted Cruz.
 He mounted a spirited effort and has great promise, perhaps even as a presidential nominee.
 His attackers claim that he’s in league with Big Oil and other fossil-fuel concerns, noting that individuals who work for oil firms contributed at least $1,000 to his campaign.

 I don’t want to get into how idiotic this is, but the uproar was enough to get the attention of Bill Kristol, who is, you know, so not a liberal.
 Kristol is the founding editor of The Weekly Standard and one of the architects of the disastrous Iraq War.
 He’s now on the outside of the Republican Party looking in thanks to Donald Trump, and he actually wants Democrats to succeed in two years.
 So he said this: